rfdslabs/manfuzz/README.md

 # ManFuzz

 `ManFuzz` is a fuzzing tool designed to test the robustness of UNIX binaries by leveraging their manual (man) pages.
 It automatically extracts command-line usage patterns and options from binaries' manual pages and injects carefully crafted payloads to identify potential vulnerabilities like buffer overflows, format string exploits, and stack smashing attacks.
+This code was developed in 2004.
+Still works today (2024) :)

 ## Features